yargs/yargs/README.md

                              return a Promise                          [boolean]
 ```

-* bash-completion shortcuts for commands and options.
+* bash-completion (and Zsh completion) shortcuts for commands and options.
 * and [tons more](/docs/api.md).

 ## Installation